Agents & Enrichment Loops

 What is an Agent?

-In the Vibe Decoding system, an agent is a Kafka consumer that does one thing well: it listens for specific event types, performs some transformation or enrichment, and emits new events as output.
+In the Vibe Decoding system, an agent is a Kafka consumer that does one thing well: it receives work commands from a dedicated queue, performs some transformation or enrichment, and emits new events as output.

 Agents are the workhorses of the enrichment pipeline.
 Each agent:

-- Transforms the event data (fetch content, call an LLM, compute derived values)
+3. Transforms the data (fetch content, call an LLM, compute derived values)

 The beauty of this architecture is that agents are decoupled.
 The fetcher doesn’t know about the enricher.
 The enricher doesn’t know about the materializer.
-They communicate only through events, which means you can:
+A central router dispatches work to each agent’s queue, handling idempotency checks and retry logic.
+This means:

 The Fetcher Agent

 The first agent in our pipeline is the Fetcher.
-When a link.added event arrives, the fetcher’s job is simple: fetch the URL and extract readable content.
+When a work message arrives on work.fetch_link, the fetcher’s job is simple: fetch the URL and extract readable content.

 Here’s the core loop: